mrcepid-rap/mrcepid-collapsevariants/Readme.md

 #### Batch Running

 t.b.d.
-A fast way of collating multiple VCF files together as an array needs to be determined.
+A fast way of performing filtering for a large number of VCF files